Siddharth-Dwivedi/Siddharth-Dwivedi/README.md

-# Hello there! 👋 Siddharth Dwivedi here...How's it going?!
+# HeY People! 👋 Siddharth here...How's it going?!
 ## 🚀 About Me
     👀    I'm a keen learner.
     💻    I'm interested in learning about Computers.